August 4 - 6, 2023

 The Dark Divide Trail Races take place upon lands of people who have called this home for thousands of years prior to colonization.
 Tribes with historic ties to the area include the Cowlitz (Mishalpam, Táytnapam, Sλpúlmx), Xwáłxwaypam (Klikitat), and Yakama people.
 Wonderland Running fully supports and respects the restoration of rights of indigenous peoples from whom these lands were taken.

-Much love and light, happy trails, and we look forward to seeing you in August in the heart of the Central Washington Cascades!
+Much love and light, happy trails, and we look forward to seeing you September 2025 in the heart of the Central Washington Cascades!

 100 Miler Race Qualifications

-Starting in 2024, the Dark Divide 100 Miler will have a formal qualification standard.
+The Dark Divide 100 Miler has a formal qualification standard.
 PLEASE READ THIS ENTIRE SECTION BEFORE REGISTERING!
 I cannot reiterate enough that this is NOT AT ALL ANYTHING CLOSE TO A BEGINNER LEVEL ULTRAMARATHON. in order to line up at the start of the Dark Divide 100 Miler, you MUST provide verifiable evidence that meets one of the following qualification standards:

 Published, verifiable race results (e.g. Ultrasignup, race website) that show one of the following: